-The Board of Trustees have overall accountability for this policy and its implementation.
+The Management Group have overall accountability for this policy and its implementation.

-We have an appointed County Safeguarding Officer (CSO) who holds operational responsibility for ensuring safeguarding is embedded in county activities and is supported by the Board of Trustees.
+We have an appointed County Safeguarding Officer (CSO) who holds operational responsibility for ensuring safeguarding is embedded in county activities and is supported by the Management Group.
 They also play a role in increasing awareness of safeguarding for the venues within our county.